kubeflow/spark-operator/docs/api-docs.md

 <td>
 <em>(Optional)</em>
 <p>MinMember overrides the computed gang minCount for the &ldquo;workload&rdquo; batch scheduler.
-Defaults to 1 (driver, cluster mode only) + the initial requested executor count as computed by GetInitialExecutorNumber (DRA-aware).
-Only consumed by the &ldquo;workload&rdquo;
+By default, minCount is the initial requested executor count as computed by GetInitialExecutorNumber (DRA-aware), clamped to at least 1.
+The cluster-mode driver is excluded to avoid a bootstrap deadlock while it creates executors.
-backend; ignored by Volcano, YuniKorn, and kube-scheduler backends.</p>
+Only consumed by the &ldquo;workload&rdquo; backend; ignored by Volcano, YuniKorn, and kube-scheduler backends.</p>
 </td>
 </tr>
 </tbody>